SamuelJennings/django-content-license/CONTRIBUTING.md

 ### Write Documentation

-Django Licensing could always use more documentation, whether as part of the official Django Licensing docs, in docstrings, or even on the web in blog posts, articles, and such.
+Django Content License could always use more documentation, whether as part of the official Django Content License docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/SSJenny90/django-licensing/issues.
+The best way to send feedback is to file an issue at https://github.com/SSJenny90/django-content-license/issues.

 If you are proposing a feature: